TaiAgno/MR-Mission2/README.md

 Multer was used for its data handling properties when uploading the image.
 Cors properties allow requests to external domains.
 The project has also made use of environment variables, keeping keys sensitive information secure.

+For client side styling, it was used a template from https://html5up.net/

 SELF-DISCLAIMER
 This project would not have been possible without valuable suggestions on group colleagues, helping to resolve major blockers.
 I have relied extensively in insights from previous projects using PHP and AJAX, as well as copilot to help with function logic, requests and syntax.